Prints guide

 What type of glass is used in the frames?

 The glass used in the frames is acrylic glazing.
-It is 90% ultraviolet (UV)-protected and shatter-resistant to preserve the prints from light damage and bleaching.
+It’s 90% ultraviolet-protected and shatter-resistant to preserve the prints from light damage and bleaching.
 Cast acrylic is a high-quality material with 92% optical clarity and is also fully recyclable.

-You used to offer prints by John James Audubon, John Reeves and previous Wildlife Photographer of the Year exhibitions, why are they no longer available?
+You used to offer prints by John James Audubon and John Reeves as well as from previous Wildlife Photographer of the Year exhibitions, why are they no longer available?

 In October 2024, we teamed up with a new print supplier, King & McGaw, to launch our Wildlife Photographer of the Year 2024 bespoke print range.

-The print selection that we originally offered, including images from previous years of Wildlife Photographer of the Year, will return and be available to buy here again, so please keep an eye out.
+The print selection that we originally offered, including Audubon and Reeves prints, as well as images from previous years of Wildlife Photographer of the Year, will return and be available to buy here again.

 Do you deliver everywhere?

-We can deliver wall prints everywhere except for: Russia, Belarus, countries in the European Union (EU) and Northern Ireland.
+We can deliver wall prints everywhere except for Russia, Belarus, countries in the European Union and Northern Ireland.

-Why don’t you deliver wall prints to countries in the European Union (EU) or Northern Ireland?
+Why don’t you deliver wall prints to countries in the European Union or Northern Ireland?

-We are currently unable to send wall prints to EU countries due to changing trade rules for non-EU ecommerce (online) stores, but we’re working on this and hope to do so again in the future.
+We’re currently unable to send wall prints to European Union countries due to changing trade rules for non-European Union ecommerce (online) stores, but we’re working on this and hope to do so again in the future.

-How long will my prints take to be delivered to my address?
+How long will my prints take to be delivered?

-Each print is made bespoke to your selection, so timings are approximate and will be affected by the delivery providers in your country as well as public holidays.
+Each print is made bespoke to your choices, so timings are approximate and will be affected by the delivery providers in your country as well as public holidays.

 UK delivery: